 Geraldine Chin Moody

-Geraldine Chin Moody is a co-founder of 5H Values Capital which advises and invests in impact-driven businesses lead by 5H Leaders.
+Her passion for climate action and business as a force for good has led her to the role of Non-Executive Director of Future Super and co-founder of 5H Values Capital which invests in and coaches early-stage and impact-driven businesses and leaders.
 5H Values Capital operates on the belief that leaders who are Humble, Honest, Happy, Hungry and High-Performing will build and grow successful organisations that are a force for good.

 James Chin Moody

 Chief Executive Officer and Founder of Sendle, Australia's highest-rated parcel delivery service.
 Formerly, Executive Director, Development at Australia's national research agency, the CSIRO and was the chief systems engineer for Fedsat, Australia's first satellite to be launched in 30 years.
 PhD in Innovation Theory.
 Co-Author of “The Sixth Wave: How to Succeed in a Resource Limited World”.
 Passionate about science communication; former panellist on the ABC TV television programme “The New Inventors”.

 Claire is President & CEO of Itochu International Inc. and Managing Executive Officer of Itochu Corporation, a Fortune Global 500 company, headquartered in Japan.
 In 2013, she became the first female executive officer of any major trading company in Japan.
 Prior to joining Itochu, she was a partner of an international law firm.